-At E3 2016 Microsoft announced a flurry of new releases including Sea of Thieves, the multiplayer action-packed pirate game, exclusive to Windows 10 and Xbox One.
-The game will be playable through Xbox Play Anywhere, allowing you to play on both PC and console.
+Back at E3 2015, Microsoft announced Sea of Thieves, the multiplayer action-packed pirate game exclusive to Windows 10 and Xbox One.
+Nearly three years later, the game is now available to play via Xbox Play Anywhere, allowing you to play on both PC and console.

-Coming from legendary developer Rare, Sea of Thieves is one of our most anticipated releases right now and we have high hopes that it will end up one of the best games on the Xbox One.
-Here's everything we know so far, including the potential release date, gameplay details, and trailers.
+Coming from legendary developer Rare, Sea of Thieves was one of our most anticipated releases and we think it has the potential to become one of the best games on the Xbox One.
+Here's everything we know, including the release date, gameplay details, deals and trailers.

-We went hands-on with the game at Gamescom, and if you want to find out what we thought, check out our Sea of Thieves preview.
+We went hands-on with the game, and if you want to find out what we thought, check out our Sea of Thieves initial review.

 When is Sea of Thieves being released in the UK?

-The game will be exclusively released on Xbox One and Windows PC.
-With Xbox Play Anywhere support, players will be able to play the game on both platforms after buying just one copy (as long as it's through the official Microsoft digital store), and their save data will even be synced across both platforms.
+With Xbox Play Anywhere support, players are now able to play the game on both platforms after buying just one copy (as long as it's through the official Microsoft digital store), and their save data will even be synced across both platforms.

-You can currently pre-order the game through both Amazon and Game.
-The PC version of the game is currently listed at £54.99, while the Xbox One version is cheaper at £39.99, while both versions are $59.99 in the US, but those prices are probably placeholders for the moment.
+You can currently pick up the game via both Amazon and Game.
+The PC version of the game is currently listed at £49.99, while the Xbox One version is cheaper at £41.99, while both versions are $59.99 in the US, but we imagine this will drop somewhat in the coming weeks.

 What can we expect from Sea of Thieves?